When it Comes to Business Finances, Your Personal Credit Matters — A Lot

 She starts with the basics.
 “It sometimes surprises people, but there are different types of credit,” explains Bessire.
 She says there are three different types of credit:

 Each of us has one, but how much do you know about what goes into a credit score?
-Typically it’s a combination of a variety of criteria.
+Typically it’s a combination of a variety of criteria including payment history, amounts owed and length of credit history.
+In addition, there are several types of credit scores, including:

-- FICO Score: The FICO score has only been around since 1989, and yet 90 percent of top lenders rely on this scoring model.
-Scores range from 300 to 850.
-Your FICO score is made up of the following criteria:
+The FICO score has only been around since 1989, and yet 90 percent of top lenders rely on this scoring model.
+Scores range from 300 to 850 based on the following criteria:

-- VantageScore: The VantageScore is an alternative scoring model that was created by Experian, TransUnion, and Equifax in 2006.
-Scores range from 300 to 850.
-Your VantageScore is made up of the following criteria:
+The VantageScore is an alternative scoring model that was created by Experian, TransUnion and Equifax in 2006.
+Scores range from 300 to 850 based on the following criteria:

 The Cost of Credit